Referrals and Prior Authorizations

 You can see the status of your referrals and prior authorizations by logging in to your Blue Access for MembersSM account.

-If you are currently receiving ongoing treatment from a doctor who is leaving the HealthSelect network, you may be able to continue treatment with that doctor temporarily.
-This is called transition of care.
+If you are currently receiving ongoing treatment from a provider who is leaving the HealthSelect network, you may be able to continue treatment with that provider temporarily.
+This is called continuity of care.
 To continue with your care, certain eligibility guidelines need to be met.
-Fill out a transition of care form.
+Fill out a Continuity of Care Request Form.
 You can submit the form by mail or fax to BCBSTX.

-To find out if you qualify for transition of care, BCBSTX may need to request medical information from your current provider(s).
-If you are approved for transition of care, in-network benefits may be available for up to 90 days after your provider leaves the network.
+To find out if you qualify for continuity of care, BCBSTX may need to request medical information from your current provider(s).
+If you are approved for continuity of care, in-network benefits may be available for up to 90 days after your provider leaves the network.

-Medical conditions that may be eligible for transition of care benefits include:
+Medical conditions that may be eligible for continuity of care benefits include: